odud-by/uae-fdi-resilience-analysis/README.md

 ### ARDL Scenario Results

 Using the estimated ARDL framework and the macroeconomic assumptions above, conditional forecasts for 2025 and 2026 are generated.
-The table below reflect pure ARDL forecasts, prior to any anchor adjustment or blending.
+The table below reflects pure ARDL forecasts, prior to any anchor adjustment or blending.

 | Scenario   | FDI 2025 (USD bn) | FDI 2026 (USD bn) |
 |------------|-------------------|-------------------|